 UK Travel Statistics 2019

 Steeped in history, boasting dramatic landscapes, and brimming with vibrant cities, the United Kingdom has captivated travellers for centuries.
-In 2019, this allure continued to draw millions of visitors, both international jet-setters and those exploring their own backyard.
+In 2019, this allure continued to draw millions of visitors, both international jet-setters and those exploring their backyard.

 Overseas Visitors to the UK

 Over 40.86 million overseas residents visited the UK in 2019, a 0.6 million visitor increase compared to 2018.
-They injected £28.4 billion into the economy.
-From shopping on Oxford Street in London to savouring traditional fish and chips in Edinburgh, their spending contributed significantly to the UK economy.
+They injected £28.4 billion into the economy, from shopping on Oxford Street in London to savouring traditional fish and chips in Edinburgh.
+Their spending contributed significantly to the UK economy.

 Contribution to UK GDP